PSP 2: price, expected release date, and everything you need to know

 💰 PSP 2 price is likely to cost $499 or more, according to analysts

-Sony is developing a new PSP 2 handheld console that could launch in 2025, or at least be revealed, according to several credible reports.
+According to several credible reports, Sony is developing a new PSP 2 handheld console, with a potential launch or reveal in 2025.
 It makes sense, too.
 Sony seems to be testing the waters for a native gaming handheld device with its PS5 add-on, the PlayStation Portal, which became the best-selling accessory of 2024.

 But PlayStation gamers want more than just a simple Remote Play accessory.
 They want a PSP 2 handheld that plays games natively, like the Nintendo Switch.
 It’s been over 12 years since Sony released the PS Vita and 18 years since the original PSP.
 The time feels right for a new PlayStation Portable.